manishrana7/icet-manish/doc/userguide/source/examples/enumerate_structures.rst

 Generate PdH structures, with vacancies
 ---------------------------------------

-The :ref:`steps above <_generate-binary-au-pd-structures>` are now repeated to enumerate all palladium hydride structures with up to 4 primtive cells, which contain up to 4 Pd atoms and between 0 and 4 H atoms.
+The steps above are now repeated to enumerate all palladium hydride structures with up to 4 primtive cells, which contain up to 4 Pd atoms and between 0 and 4 H atoms.
 In addition, vacancies, represented by vanadium, are also included, which results in ternary systems.
-The structures thus obtained are stored in database named ``PdHVac-fcc.db``.
+The structures thus obtained are stored in a database named ``PdHVac-fcc.db``.

 .. literalinclude:: ../../../../examples/enumerate_structures.py
    :start-after: # either a hydrogen